Behind the Scenes: Building Out Miami Beach’s 321 Ocean

 SPACiO Design Build’s crew is meticulously building out a condo at Oceana Bal Harbour, one of the most luxurious development projects in South Florida.
 SPACIO’s work in the decorator-ready unit consists of installing hardwood flooring in the interior and tile on the large balcony, dropping the ceiling for additional lighting, painting, installing pocket doors, audio visual and more.

-Build-out velocity is a priority for our clients who plan to occupy or rent out the unit shortly after closing.
+Build-out velocity and house rendering are priority for our clients who plan to occupy or rent out the unit shortly after closing.
 For that reason, four weeks after securing the necessary permits, SPACiO delivers a finished unit to the new owner or renter eager to move in.
 In some instances, we are recruited by buyers to plan the build-out work ahead of the closing and, when the deal is closed, our crew immediately jumps right in.

 Working at Oceana is an incredible experience.
 With floor-to-ceiling windows and extra-deep balconies, the unit has one of the most breathtaking views available in Miami.
 The luxury tower’s spacious homes and balconies were designed to offer views of the Atlantic ocean to the East, Biscayne Bay and the Bal Harbour marina to the West and Miami’s skyline to the South.
 Our experienced crew’s work is not distracted by the remarkable view of golden sun rays reflecting on the blue ocean but we agree that it is a challenge!
 Stay tuned for photos of the finished condo!